When the clinical examination and referral notes are inadequate (Back Pain F.I.) the cause of the pain may well be

 There are 2 things you can do to find a sacral fracture which may be the cause of the patient's back pain?

-- The Best Way is to routinely include a coronal larger FOV T2/PD Fat Sat or STIR scan of the lumbar spine and sacrum in your sequences.
-This will demonstrate oedema and the fracture line and makes life eassier.
+The Best Way is to routinely include a coronal larger FOV T2/PD Fat Sat or STIR scan of the lumbar spine and sacrum in your sequences.
+This will demonstrate oedema and the fracture line and makes life easier.

 - The other way if you cant convince people to add an extra sequence.